Pavan123953/business_performance_shoppingmart_Microsoft_Fabric_Project/README.md

 **This project solves that by building a unified, end-to-end data platform** on **Microsoft Fabric** using the **Medallion Architecture (Bronze, Silver, Gold layers)** — enabling **scalable, reliable, and business-ready analytics** with minimal friction.

 ---
+This project uses a simulated retail sales dataset designed to mimic real-world transactional data flowing through a modern enterprise system.
+The data is structured to support end-to-end data engineering workflows across the Bronze, Silver, and Gold layers of the Medallion Architecture.

 ## 💡 Why This Solution?